 - GRILLED HOLIDAY HONEY HAM – Need to free up oven space?
 Bring the most space-hogging dish outside and get an incredible smoky flavor to boot.

-- Vegetables – Easter would be a perfect time to bust out this Spinach and Cheese Galette Tart because of how equally gorgeous and tasty it is.
-Roasted vegetables, such as Brown Butter Garlic Honey Roasted Carrots are super easy to throw together and honestly my favorite way to make veggies.
+- Vegetables – Easter would be a perfect time to bust out Vegetable Tart because of how equally gorgeous and tasty it is.
+Roasted vegetables, such as Baked Broccoli and Cheese or Brown Butter Garlic Honey Roasted Carrots are super easy to throw together and honestly my favorite way to make veggies.
 Sweet Potato Spoon Bread is cross between cornbread, grits, and soufflé, with a slightly sweet pudding-like texture.
+As far as a green salad, an all-time crowd pleaser is Fresh Strawberry Salad with greens, feta, toasted almonds, and tangy sweet vinaigrette.

 - Dessert – I don’t like to be pigeon holed into only one kind of sweet treat, so I usually cover several bases here.
-My absolute favorite Easter cakes are Fluffy Banana Cake with Fresh Banana Curd Filling, Pineapple Carrot Cake with Fluffy Pineapple Whipped Cream Frosting, or World’s Best Blitz Torte.
+My absolute favorite Easter cakes are Fluffy Banana Cake with Banana Filling, Carrot Cake with Pineapple, or Blitz Torte.
 Fresh Strawberry Coeur a la Creme is assembled the day before and would be a fantastic lighter, more refreshing simple dessert.
-If you are really short on time (or energy) check out 2 ingredient, 5 minute The Best Raspberry Cream Cheese Jello.
+If you are really short on time (or energy) check out 2 ingredient, 5 minute Jello Salad.
 I could really go on and on about desserts.
 It’s a sickness.

 ❊SHOP THE RECIPES❊